Enter our Summer Draw for the chance to win £1,000.

 No – your group will be given detailed route guides and a map before setting off, but the map is only designed to help you visualise the route.
 The route guide will give clear instructions about which paths to take.
 In addition to your route guides and maps, you’ll be following coloured marker flags that guide your way.
 It should be difficult to go wrong!
 But don’t worry if you do; the marshals are only a phone call away and will help you get back on track.
 The en route checkpoints (three for the longer route, one for the shorter route) allow us to keep track of participants passing through and ensure no one has gone astray.

-Participants are encouraged to raise some sponsorship if possible.
+As most of the registration fee is used to cover the costs of the event, we do encourage all participants to raise some sponsorship or make a donation to the hospice wherever possible.
 A fundraising ‘tips and tricks’ sheet will be provided in your registration pack.